-(a) Set-checks: In the event that the Contractor has driven the pile to approximately 12 inches above cut-off without reaching the required resistance, the Engineer may require the Contractor to interrupt driving up to two hours prior to performing a set-check.
+(a) Set-checks: In the event that the Contractor has driven the pile to approximately 12 inches above cut off without reaching the required resistance, the Engineer may require the Contractor to interrupt driving up to two hours prior to performing a set check.

+(a) Set-checks: Set-checks consist of redriving the pile after certain period of time, typically up to 24 hours.
+Perform set-checks as required and at the waiting periods shown in the Contract Documents.
 Provide an engineer's level or other suitable equipment for elevation determinations to determine accurate pile penetration during the set-checks.
 In the event the results of the initial set-checks are not satisfactory, the Engineer may direct additional set-checks.
-The Engineer may accept the pile as driven when a set-check shows that the Contractor has achieved the minimum required pile bearing and has met all other requirements of this Section.
+The EngineerA pile may be accepted may accept the pile as driven-when a set-check shows that the Contractorit has achieved the minimum required pile bearing and has met all other requirements of this Section.